kcanamar/kcanamar/README.md

 ---

-Currently learning: FastAPI | Test Driven Development |
+Currently learning: Vue.js

-Currently Working on: New portfolio, RestAPI built w/ FastAPI
+Currently Working on: New portfolio

 ---